OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/First-Time.md

 # Getting Started with your Omega2

-Follow along with this guide to get your Omega2 to first learn how to properly connect your Omega to a Dock and power it up.
+Follow along with this guide to set up your Omega2 for the first time.
+We'll first learn how to properly connect your Omega to a Dock and power it up.
 Then we'll connect to it to use the Setup Wizard to have it connect to your WiFi network and then do some updates.

 [//]: # (Second sentence above is awkward)
+[//]: # (LAZAR: include case where there is no dock)

 [//]: # (Prepare the Hardware)